Skip to content

 How do I find furnace blower watts?

 Check the furnace manual or measure DC current while the blower runs, then multiply amps by battery voltage.
-If you only have a rough starting point, 80W to 130W is a common planning lane for many RV forced-air furnaces, but your model can differ.
+If you only have a rough starting point, 80W to 130W is a common planning range for many RV forced-air furnaces, but your model can differ.

 Why does this include propane if it is a battery calculator?